 It’s a good machine, but out of the gate, it’s running a bit rough.

-The Crew Motorfest (PC): The Crew Motorfest goes 'full send' on shooting the series into a new direction yet again, but seemingly with a level of carelessness.
-While it makes some great strides, it's not without issues.
-From a lack of progression, to maddening reliance on credits for gameplay, there's a lot to be annoyed with as there is to be impressed by.
-A.K Rahming
+The Crew Motorfest (PC): The Crew Motorfest goes 'full send' with shooting the series into a new direction—yet again.
+However, this time it's seemingly with a level of carelessness.
+Great strides have been made here, but not without issues.
+From a lack of meaningful progression, to maddening reliance on earning Credits for gameplay, there's almost as much to be annoyed about as there is to be impressed by. – A.K Rahming

 Check out more content: